chrisjmccormick/chrisjmccormick.github.io/_posts/2016-04-12-googles-pretrained-word2vec-model-in-python.markdown

 As an interface to word2vec, I decided to go with a Python package called gensim. gensim appears to be a popular NLP package, and has some nice documentation and tutorials, including for word2vec.

 You can download Google's pre-trained model [here](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit?usp=sharing "Google's pre-trained Word2Vec model").
 It's 1.5GB!
-It includes word vectors for a vocabulary of 3 million words and phrases.
+It includes word vectors for a vocabulary of 3 million words and phrases that they trained on roughly 100 billion words from a Google News dataset.
 The vector length is 300 features.

 Loading this model using gensim is a piece of cake; you just need to pass in the path to the model file (update the path in the code below to wherever you've placed the file).